ton-blockchain/mytonctrl/README.md

 - [x] Transfer funds to wallet
 - [x] Transfer a fixed amount
 - [x] Transfer the entire amount (all)
-- [x] Transferring the entire amount with wallet deactivation (alld)
+- [x] Transferring the entire amount with wallet deactivation (all)
 - [x] Transfer funds to your wallet from bookmarks
-- [] Pass funds through the mixer
 - [x] Bookmark management
 - [x] Bookmark this account
 - [x] Show bookmarks